-Part 2: long-shot, convertible and available customers
+Three types of customers: long-shot, convertible and available

+In our first article on B3B marketing for additive manufacturing companies, influencers and validators and deciders, oh my, we covered the three distinct players in the buying cycle.
 For the second installment in our series on how innovative B2B 3D printer brands are benefitting from sales and marketing alignment, we'll explore the three types of customers in the marketplace, how your sales and marketing departments can identify where a potential customer fits, and how to adapt messaging and allocate resources appropriately.

 The B2B 3D printer marketplace is a broad and expansive universe.
 Your potential customers all sit at different points within this space, closer or farther from your gravitational pull.
 When your sales and marketing teams identify where customers fit in the space, you can make meaningful connections and pull those potential clients closer to your orbit.